Drunk driving in the United States: Bicycle DUI

 Approximately twenty to thirty states have criminalized impaired riding of a bicycle, whereas others have no sanctions relevant to cycling.
 Most such laws extend driving laws to all vehicles ("all vehicles" as opposed to "motor vehicles"), but a few address impaired bike riding separately.
 In some states, enhanced penalties are automobile-specific.
 Some states, notably Oregon, do not extend the implied consent law to cyclists.
 While police activities targeting impaired cyclists are rare, a cyclist could encounter police in a circumstance where the cyclist would otherwise be ticketed.

 Physician reporting

 Six states require physicians to report patients who drive while impaired.
 Another 25 states permit physicians to violate doctor-patient confidentiality to report impaired drivers, if they so choose.
 The American Medical Association endorsed physician reporting in 1999, but deferred to the states on whether such notification should be mandatory or permissive.
 Medical bioethicist Jacob Appel of New York University says physician reporting may deter some patients from seeking care, writing "Reporting may remove some dangerous drivers from the roads, but if in doing so it actually creates other dangerous drivers, by scaring them away from treatment, then society has sacrificed confidentiality for no tangible return in lives saved."

+Federal regulation

+The United States Federal Railroad Administration and Federal Aviation Administration, both of which are part of the USDOT, respectively impose a 0.04% BAC limit for train crew and aircrew.

+Private employers

+Some U.S. employers impose their own rules for drug and alcohol use by employees who operate motor vehicles.
+For example, the Union Pacific Railroad imposes a BAC limit of 0.02%, that if, after an on-duty traffic crash, the determination that an employee violated that rule may result in termination of employment with no chance of future rehire.